1. Gourd Loofah (luffa aegyptiaca) Vs. Synthetic Loofah

 3. Cloth Vs. Cotton Swabs

-As an alternative to your favorite q-tips, use a soft cotton pad, or an old t-shirt to 'lightly' clean your ears after the shower.
-WebMD, in their article 'Cleaning Your Ears' suggest using a small amount of hydrogen peroxide or natural oil to make the ear wax softer and easier to remove.
+As an alternative to your favorite Q-tips, use a soft cotton pad, or an old t-shirt to 'lightly' clean your ears after the shower.
+WebMD, in their article 'Cleaning Your Ears' suggests using a small amount of hydrogen peroxide or natural oil to make the ear wax softer and easier to remove.

 4. Sustainable Packaging & Refills Vs. Drugstore Bath Products